MileHacker Logo

 • Avoid weekends and especially Chinese public holidays.

-• Attractions become extremely crowded during peak times.
+• Attractions become extremely packed at peak times times.

 Pre-Booking Recommendations